Meatisdelicious/Meatisdelicious/README.md

 ## About Me
-- I'm currently studying Artificial Intelligence at ESME Sudria in France
+- Currently studying Artificial Intelligence at ESME Sudria in France.
-- I'm passionate about computer science, physics and their applications
+- I'm passionate about computer science, physics and their applications.

 # Git Stats
 <p align="center">